lenh0205/dotnetDoc/SQL.md

 ## 20. Group by dùng để làm gì ?

-## 21. phân biệt UNION, MINUS, UNION ALL, INTERSECT ?
+## 21. UNION, UNION ALL, MINUS,  INTERSECT ?
 ###  UNION - UNION ALL
 * `UNION` operator used to combine the result-set of two or more SELECT statements; selects only distinct values
 * `UNION ALL` - like UNION but allow duplicate values